unicef/publicgoods-toolkit/adoptability.md

   problem, and a central place to go to find out more information.

-  This may sound surprising, but if a project has a history of obtaining CVE numbers for vulnerabilities, that's actually a *good*
+  This may sound surprising, but if a project has a history of obtaining CVE numbers for vulnerabilities, such as the DPG Apache Finerac (https://www.cvedetails.com/vulnerability-list/vendor_id-45/product_id-42731/Apache-Fineract.html), that's actually a *good*
   sign: it means the project is integrated into the wider community of global computer security response, and is following the standard procedures.

   Note that if a project has many CVE numbers associated with it, that does not necessarily signify inattention to security problems.